newaetech/phywhispererusb/README.md

 * TotalPhase Beagle 480 - Closed source but *extremely nice* solution, primarily a USB sniffer/analyzer but can perform hardware triggering.

-* OpenVizsla - Open source, USB sniffer w/ FPGA you could add trigger logic too.
+* OpenVizsla - Open source, USB sniffer w/ FPGA.
+Could add trigger logic onto this FPGA, but is missing the ability to cycle target power.

 * GreatFET w/ GlitchKit - Open source using a micro firmware for USB trigger.